epogrebnyak/linprog/README.md

 # Scheduling and production planning problems

+We set several small problems to be solved with PuLP, progressively adding more realism in order to model operations of a chemical production line.

 - [Task 1 - Production schedule for one perishable product](#task1)
 - [Task 2 - Sequential production, product A is a precursor to product B](#task2)
 - [Notes](#Notes)